Ha0Tang/AsymmetricGAN/README.md

 ## Dataset Preparation

-For hand gesture-to-gesture translation tasks, we use NTU Hand Digit and Creative Senz3D datasets.
+For hand gesture-to-gesture translation task, we use NTU Hand Digit and Creative Senz3D datasets.
 For cross-view image translation task, we use Dayton and CVUSA datasets.
 These datasets must be downloaded beforehand.
 Please download them on the respective webpages.
 In addition, we put a few sample images in this [code repo](https://github.com/Ha0Tang/GestureGAN/tree/master/datasets/samples).
 Please cite their papers if you use the data.